mbernste/mbernste.github.io/_posts/2021-01-07-rna_seq_units_normalization.md

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/RNA_seq_schematic.png" alt="drawing" width="700"/></center>

-Distilling RNA-seq down to its essence
+An abstracted overview of RNA-seq
 -----------

 RNA-seq is a procedure for estimating the relative abundances of transcripts from each gene in a sample.
 Below, we depict a set of transcripts where each transcript is colored according to the gene from which it was derived (Blue, Green, Yellow):